This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 You can find St. Ives cruelty-free products on Amazon and in stores at Target, Walmart, and Shoppers Drug Mart.

-St. Ives has confirmed they do not test their products or ingredients on animals, they do not allow others to test on their behalf, their suppliers also do not test on animals, and their products are not sold in stores in mainland China or any other country that may require animal testing by law.
+St. Ives has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
+Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
+And finally, their products are not sold in stores in mainland China or any other country that may require animal testing.

 Below is what is currently stated on St. Ives’ website:

 St. Ives has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “St. Ives is not and has never been sold directly in China.
 Consumers in China are only able to purchase St. Ives through cross-border e-commerce sites.“